An Impromptu Overnighter

 “Can we do that this late in the game?”
 Dustin replied.
 “What all do I need?”

 I assured him a couple of dry bags, a change of clothes, straps, a sleeping bag, and a spoon would suffice.
 So we quickly cobbled together our kits and concocted a route that would link several of our favorite descents in the Pisgah Ranger District with an overnight stop at the shelter on Rich Mountain.
 We set out on from Mills River and quickly found ourselves on the long climb up the Laurel Mountain Trail.
-After topping out, we made some great turns down Pilot Rock, followed the Pilot Cove Loop, and then made the trudge over 1206 and up Mills River.
+After topping out, we made some great turns down Pilot Rock, followed the Pilot Cove Loop, and then made the trudge over 1206 and up the South Mills River Trail.

-Backpacker huts and shelters make great spots for bike overnights.
+Three-walled backpacker huts and shelters make great spots for bike overnights.
 Fortunately for us, the Buckhorn Shelter was a much needed respite from a couple inches of rain that blew in that evening.
 We settled in with a single can of Dale’s Pale Ale, a small box of Cabernet, and a meal I’d quickly made out of a pouch of Trader Joe’s chana masala.
 I fell asleep on our wooden platform after marinating for a while in the deep, dark forest glow, hoping the resident mouse within the three-walled structure wouldn’t try to make a home in my beard.

 As is the magic of bikepacking, the next morning we got to wake up and ride our bikes again.
 We capped off our mini-journey with a climb up Clawhammer Mountain and made the legendary descent down the Black Mountain Trail.
-And, of course, as we made the last few turns back to Dustin’s car, my mind was already wandering and scheming up the next trip.
+And, of course, as we made the last few turns back to Dustin’s car, my mind was already scheming up the next trip.

 A Starter Bikepacking Kit